-It is good practice to empty and thaw out your container(s) on a regular basis.
+It is good practice to empty and thaw out your container(s) on a regular schedule.
 A rough estimate would be every quarter.
-However, we would recommend defrosting your container more often if you see any ice buildup.
+However, we recommend defrosting your container more often if you see any ice buildup.

-It is also imperative to remind everyone that uses the container to keep the doors closed when it is not in use.
+It is also imperative to remind everyone using the container to keep the doors closed when not in use.

 Why is it imperative?
-Well, the photo to the right shows the container floor flooded and then frozen with a thick layer of ice.
-On the photo to the right, you can still see the t-flooring but in between, you can see the ice.
-This is a result of not defrosting your container, much like a freezer in your kitchen.
+The photo to the right shows the container floor flooded and then frozen with a thick layer of ice.
+In the photo to the right, you can still see the t-flooring, but in between, you can see the ice.
+This results from not defrosting your container, much like a freezer in your kitchen.

 Our Reefers are configured with automatic sensors to start the defrost process.